Text By Daniel Garcia

 North to Gormley and Bloomingdale

-In 2009, the provincial government’s Metrolinx agency brought forward a number of proposals to improve public transit throughout the Greater Toronto Area.
+In 2009, the provincial government's Metrolinx agency brought forward a number of proposals to improve public transit throughout the Greater Toronto Area.
 In one proposal, it suggested extending the Richmond Hill GO train north from Richmond Hill, following the Bala subdivision to Bloomington, in the town of Whitchurch-Stouffville.
-The first phase of this extension began in 2011, when construction started on an intermediate station near the community of Gormley, close to Highway 404, on the north side of Stouffville Road.
-The station would have parking for 850 cars and be open in the fall of 2013, but delays intervened.
-Now construction of the station itself is expected to begin in the fall of 2014.
+The first phase of this extension was to begin in 2011, with the construction of a new 6-track layover yard near the community of Gormley, close to Highway 404, on the north side of Stouffville Road.
+This development would have included a station with parking for 850 cars to be open in the fall of 2013.
+Unfortunately, delays intervened.
+Instead, construction of the station itself was announced in November 2014, with a new opening date before the end of 2016.
 In addition to this construction, Richmond Hill station would be expanded, with its platforms lengthened over the bridge over Major Mackenzie to allow the use of 12 car trains.
 Richmond Hill is one of the last stations where short platforms remain in service.
+The new layover yard, once it opens, will allow GO Transit to stop deadheading trains from Richmond Hill to Willowbrook at the end of the service day, improving reliability on the line, and allowing for further expansion.

 Once Gormley opens to the public, work would begin on Bloomington station, located on the south side of Bloomington Road, just west of Highway 404.
-The stop would have parking space for 700 cars and be open after 2015.
-The proposal also calls for an overnight storage facility near Bethesda Road that would allow GO to end the practise of deadheading GO Trains to and from Richmond Hill station before the start of service and at the end of the day.
+The stop would have parking space for 700 cars and be open after 2016.

 The Casino Rama Express